 Positioning is defined as the process of estimating the positions of nodes in the environment.
-The positioning methods generally use a priori information about the environment such as the positions of some specific nodes or possible positions in the environment that the nodes can be located at [3].
+The positioning methods generally use a priori information about the environment such as the positions of some specific nodes or possible positions that the nodes can be located in the environment [3].
 Other sources for location estimation are the measurements made by the nodes and the communication among the nodes.
 The sensor nodes can gather various kinds of information when equipped with appropriate measurement technologies [4].
-The measurements of distance between two nodes, network connectivity and direction or angle of signal arrival are widely used aids to support positioning in WSANs.
+The measurements of distance between